-Hoover, who as a Quaker passionately believed in peace, was appalled by the human costs of the war, and he determined to devote his life to public service.
+As a Quaker, Hoover passionately believed in peace; he was appalled by the human costs of the war, and he determined to devote his life to public service.
 He volunteered to direct the exodus of American tourists from war-torn Europe and then to head (1915–19) the Commission for Relief in Belgium.
 This position brought him public attention as the "great humanitarian," a well-earned reputation that he lost only after the 1929 Wall Street debacle.
 The commission fed 10 million people during the war and left funds for Belgian postwar reconstruction.

 When the United States entered the war in April 1917, Hoover was called to Washington to serve as food administrator.
 This was a special wartime office, created to encourage American agricultural production and food conservation and to coordinate a rational distribution of food.
-When the war ended in November 1918, President Woodrow Wilson sent Hoover back to Europe to direct the American Relief Administration, an agency intended to relieve the suffering in Europe caused by the war's destruction.
+When the war ended in November 1918, President Woodrow Wilson sent Hoover back to Europe to direct the American Relief Administration; this agency's goal was to relieve the suffering in Europe caused by the war's destruction.

-Hoover's public reputation was enormous as a result of his activities in these offices, and some persons looked upon him as a presidential candidate in 1920.
+Hoover's public reputation was enormous as a result of his activities in these offices; in fact, some persons looked on him as a presidential candidate in 1920.
 He had never participated in partisan politics, but he did declare himself a Republican while refusing to seek the presidency that year.
-In 1921, Warren G. Harding appointed him secretary of commerce, a post Hoover held in both the Harding and Calvin Coolidge administrations until he began his own presidential campaign in 1928.
+In 1921, Warren G. Harding appointed him secretary of commerce.
+Hoover held this post in both the Harding and Calvin Coolidge administrations until he began his own presidential campaign in 1928.

 As secretary of commerce, Hoover made his most important contributions to public policy.
 He was so able and active in the administrations of Harding and Coolidge that observers often referred to him as "secretary for domestic affairs."
 Hoover directly confronted a dilemma central to American values: the conflict between the tradition of individualism and the impersonalism of large corporations and big cities.
 He deeply believed in the traditional worth of the individual, the value of personal initiative, the rights of self-expression, and the legacy of freedom of opportunity.
 These beliefs were firmly rooted in American society and in his personal Quaker faith.

-But Hoover, as an engineer, was also profoundly impressed by the virtues of science.
-Rational principles could point the way to disinterested fairness in public policy, bring about greater efficiency in the economy and in society, and, if applied dispassionately, cause an end to the bitter conflicts in an America populated by persons of different creeds, races, and social classes.
-In his belief that greater rationality in public life could be combined with respect for the tradition of individual rights, Hoover conformed to the mainstream of progressive social thought in the early 20th century.
+Hoover the engineer, however, was also profoundly impressed by the virtues of science.
+Rational principles could, he thought, accomplish the following: point the way to disinterested fairness in public policy; bring about greater efficiency in the economy and in society; and, if applied dispassionately, cause an end to the bitter conflicts in an America populated by persons of different creeds, races, and social classes.
+He believed that greater rationality in public life could be combined with respect for the tradition of individual rights.
+In this belief Hoover conformed to the mainstream of progressive social thought in the early 20th century.

 As secretary of commerce Hoover was concerned with applying rational principles in order to end conflict between labor and business.
-But he was mostly preoccupied with trying to bring the benefits of cooperative action to business owners and farmers without destroying individual initiative.
+He was mostly preoccupied, however, with trying to bring the benefits of cooperative action to business owners and farmers without destroying individual initiative.
 To this end his department encouraged firms to join together in trade associations and thereby develop and share vital information about costs of production and distribution and about available markets.